 The need to scale to manage the data burden

-Timely outreach to the most qualified pharma opportunities is the goal.
-But targeting these partnering opportunities pre-IND or at the start of the right clinical trial phase requires continuous monitoring.
+Timely outreach to the most qualified biopharma leads is the goal.
+But targeting these partnering opportunities pre-IND or at the start of the right clinical trial stage requires continuous monitoring.
 The scale of this challenge is daunting:

 - There are 1.4 million papers published every year, or the equivalent of five thousand a day.